What is identity theft?

 to create fake driver's licenses, green cards, passports and other forms of identification for illegal aliens, using their photograph with your name, address and other information

 to apply for government benefits, like social security, taking benefits in your name

 to apply for loans and mortgages in your name.

 What are the consequences to me?

 Identity theft is a serious crime.
 People whose identities have been stolen can spend months or years - and their hard-earned money - cleaning up the mess thieves have made of their good name and credit record.
 In the meantime, victims may lose job opportunities, be refused loans, mortgages, education, housing or cars, or even get arrested for crimes they didn't commit.

 What can I do to PREVENT theft of my identity?

-for a comprehensive checklist of steps to take to protect your identity
+See this page for a comprehensive checklist of steps to take to protect your identity from identity theft.

 What should I do if I think my identity has been stolen or compromised?